shun-li-casia/robotics_sdk_tda4vm/docs/april_tag.md

 <figcaption> Figure 1.
 RViz display of AprilTag detection outputs on PC </figcaption>
 <br />

-AprilTag is a robust visual fiducial system, which is used in various applications such as Robotics, localization, SLAM, etc. For more information on AprilTag, is is recommended to visit [https://april.eecs.umich.edu/software/apriltag](https://april.eecs.umich.edu/software/apriltag) and [http://wiki.ros.org/apriltag_ros](http://wiki.ros.org/apriltag_ros).
+AprilTag is a robust visual fiducial system used in various applications such as Robotics, localization, and SLAM.
+For more information on AprilTag, it is recommended to visit [https://april.eecs.umich.edu/software/apriltag](https://april.eecs.umich.edu/software/apriltag) and [http://wiki.ros.org/apriltag_ros](http://wiki.ros.org/apriltag_ros).

-This document describes how to install and run AprilTag ROS node in the ROS1 Docker container.
-It consists of two steps, 1) Install AprilTag library from source, 2) Run AprilTag ROS node with monochrome camera.
+This document describes how to install and run the AprilTag ROS node in the ROS 1 Docker container.
+It consists of two steps:

+1. Install the AprilTag library from source.
+2. Run the AprilTag ROS node with a monochrome camera.

 ## Install AprilTag Library

 1. Launch the Docker image.
-For setting up the ROS1 environment on J7, please follow [Docker Setup for ROS 1](../docker/setting_docker_ros1.md).
+For setting up the ROS 1 environment on J7, please follow [Docker Setup for ROS 1](../docker/setting_docker_ros1.md).
     ```
-    root@tda4vm-sk:~/j7ros_home# ./docker_run_ros1.sh
+    root@am6x-sk:~/j7ros_home# ./docker_run_ros1.sh
     ```

     Before launching `docker_run_ros1.sh`, remove '--rm' flag in `docker run` command in it since we need to commit the changes after installing AprilTag library.